ccall6/apstra-graph-queries-guide/apstra-graph-queries-an-alternative-guide.md

 6. `.in_("link")` - Select all inbound link relationships to the link nodes selected in the prior step
 7. `node("interface")` - Select all interface nodes connected via the relationships selected in the prior step
 8. `in_("hosted_interfaces")` - Select all inbound hosted_interface relationships to the interface nodes selected in the prior step
-9. `node("system", name="connected-nodes", hostname=ne("spine1"))` - Select all system nodes connected via the relationship selected in the prior step if their hostname is not `'spine1'`.
+9. `node("system", name="connected_nodes", hostname=ne("spine1"))` - Select all system nodes connected via the relationship selected in the prior step if their hostname is not `'spine1'`.
 The `ne()` function is a property matching function, which will be described below.
 We need to make sure we don't accidentally match the "spine1" node, which our forwards-and-then-backwards traversal through the graph database would otherwise have done.

 Note that you don't have to actually specify the relationship type in most cases, since the node types on each side of the `out()` or `in_()` will usually  end up limiting the results to the desired type by default.
 So the following provides the same final output: